Researchers’ Support Pack

 We recommend that research groups have a named team member who public contributors can contact with queries, and that this person is equipped to sign-post to resources, organise appropriate training and assist with reimbursements and payments.

-Please note that the full guidance on payment and reimbursement for researchers and professionals (published August 2022) can be found online.
+Please note that the full NIHR guidance on payment and reimbursement for researchers and professionals (updated July 2024) can be found online.

-1. Feedback about the impact the PPI contributions
+1. Feedback about the impact of PPI contributions

 Please inform your PPI members what input prompted changes and what those changes were.
 This may include alterations to documents, study design, recruitment strategy, ethics section or even your overall approach to your work.

 There may be reasons why certain comments cannot be incorporated – for example, if the comments were outside the scope of your work, infringe word limit, would cause ethical implications etc. Similarly, the views of your PPI members may be divergent or contradictory, such that it would not be possible to incorporate all (or any) of the opinions.
-A simple explanation of what was included and why is appreciated.
+Acknowledgement that there were differing views and a simple explanation of what was included and why is appreciated.

 3. Acknowledgement